ON THIS PAGE

 and one of you says to them, "Go in peace, be warmed and be filled," and yet you do not give them what is necessary for their body, what use is that?
 Even so faith, if it has no works, is dead, being by itself.
 But someone may well say, "You have faith and I have works; show me your faith without the works, and I will show you my faith by my works."
 (James 2:16-18 NASB)

-See What is Holiness and The Myth of Faith Alone
+See Holiness and The Myth of Faith Alone

-Jesus' warnings about the dire consequences of not turning to God were as clear as those of the Old Testament prophets.
-Very drastically, He even denounced entire cities
+The Consequences of NOT Repenting Jesus' warnings about the dire consequences of not turning to God were no less clear that the warnings issued by the Old Testament prophets.
+He even denounced entire cities

 And Jesus said to them, "Do you suppose that these Galileans were greater sinners than all other Galileans because they suffered this fate?
 "I tell you, no, but unless you repent (Gk. metanoeo), you will all likewise perish.
 "Or do you suppose that those eighteen on whom the tower in Siloam fell and killed them were worse culprits than all the men who live in Jerusalem?
 "I tell you, no, but unless you repent (Gk. metanoeo), you will all likewise perish."
 (Luke 13:2-5 NASB)